 - The main character of Spelunky is able to go into deep pits of water for extended periods of time without losing damage, despite having no visible breathing apparatus.

-- Despite being cursed with Super Drowning Skills in the first game, Spyro in the second game is suddenly able to hold his breath underwater indefinitely after paying Moneybags to teach him to swim.
+- Despite being cursed with Super Drowning Skills in the first game, Spyro in the second game is suddenly able to at least paddle on the surface at a reasonable speed.
+After paying Moneybags to teach him to swim, he can not only swim and "charge" underwater, but also hold his breath indefinitely.

 - Super Mario Bros. series: